WolfDWyc/ChessMaker/docs/guide/concepts/events.md

 ## Publishing events

-If you're adding new code, and want to make that code extendable - it is recommended to publish events.
+If you're adding new code, and want to make that code extendible - it is recommended to publish events.
 For an instance to publish events, it needs to inherit from the `EventPublisher` class.

 For typing purposes, it is recommended to specify which event types your publisher publishes